tya-bucknor/cmpt-120-tya-bucknor/assignments/assignment-1/README.md

   - `gh auth <options>`
   - `gh repo <options>`

-___
+---

-**NOTE**: *At any time you are uncertain, ask for help rather than attempting to continue.
-I don't expect you to understand most of this stuff, but it is important for you to have this environment setup for ease of learning.*
+**NOTE**: _At any time you are uncertain, ask for help rather than attempting to continue.
+I don't expect you to understand most of this stuff, but it is important for you to have this environment setup for ease of learning._

 ## Setup